Kahler-Einstein metrics with edge singularities

-In the lowest dimensional setting, $M$ is a Riemann surface and the problem is to find constant curvature metrics with prescribed conic singularities at a finite collection of points.
+In the lowest dimensional setting, $M$ is a Riemann surface and the problem is to find constant curvature metrics with prescribed conic singularities (with cone angle less than $2\pi$) at a finite collection of points.
 This was accomplished in general by McOwen and Troyanov \cite{McO,Tr}; as part of this, Troyanov found some interesting restrictions on the cone angles necessary for the existence of spherical cone metrics.
 Later, Luo and Tian \cite{LT} established the uniqueness of these metrics.
 For the problem in higher dimensions, we focus only on the case where $\D$ is smooth, unless explicitly stated.
-The case of \KE edge metrics with negative curvature was studied by the first named author \cite{JThesis,J2}, where it was already realized that some of the a priori estimates of Aubin and Yau \cite{Au,Y2} should carry over to this setting.
+A preliminary study of the case of \KE edge metrics with negative curvature appeared in the thesis of the first named author \cite{J2}, where it was already realized that some of the a priori estimates of Aubin and Yau \cite{Au,Y2} should carry over to this setting when $\be\in(0,\frac12]$.
 An announcement for the existence in that negative case with $\be\in(0,\frac12]$ was made over ten years ago by the first and second named authors \cite{Ma0}.
 There were several analytic issues described in that announcement which seemed to complicate the argument substantially and details never appeared.

-Quite recently there has been a renewed interest in these problems stemming from an important advance by Donaldson \cite{D}, alluded to just above, whose insightful observations make it possible to establish good linear estimates.
+Recently there has been a renewed interest in these problems stemming from an important advance by Donaldson \cite{D}, alluded to just above, whose insightful observations make it possible to establish good linear estimates.
 He proves a deformation theorem, showing that the set of attainable cone angles for KE edge metrics is open.
-The key to his work is the identification of a function space on which the linearized \MA equation is solvable in the class of bounded functions.
+The key to his work is the identification of a function space in the space of bounded functions on which the linearized \MA equation is solvable.